calvinlee999/Databricks_Data_Ai_Platform/DATABRICKS_FSI_AGENTIC_FRAMEWORK.md

 - Consistent interpretation of policies and procedures
 - Enhanced compliance and regulatory adherence

+**Practical Example:**
+A compliance officer can ask: *"Summarize the key impacts of the latest regulatory change on our wealth management division,"* and receive a synthesized answer with citations.

 **Use Cases:**
 - "What are our current KYC requirements for corporate clients?"
 - "Show me the approval process for high-value transactions"